-Generated queries arrive at an average rate of $1 \frac{query}{time_unit}$, in almost 50k time units total simulation time.
+Generated queries are issued at an average rate of $1\frac{query}{time_unit}$, in almost 50k time units total simulation time.
 We present results for queries on a single dimension with multiple levels of hierarchy.
-Our default thr value is set to 0.3, which is a large enough value to avoid very frequent re-indexing attempts.
-Simulations with different values of threshold around this default show small qualitative difference.
+Our default thr value is set to 0.3, which is a large enough value to avoid very frequent reindexing attempts.
+Simulations with different values of thr around this default show small qualitative difference.
 The default value of W, which controls how quickly the system can adapt to changes, is set to 1000 time units.
-For our experiments, the value of TTL (indices never expire).
+Finally, we assume a practically infinite value of TTL (indices never expire).

-In this section, we intend to demonstrate the performance and adaptability of our system under various conditions.
+In this section, we mainly intend to demonstrate the performance and adaptability of our system under various conditions.
 Our goal is to show that we prove highly efficient under a variety of data and load distributions and can quickly adapt to sudden changes in skew without any modification to the default parameters.
 Specifically, we measure the percentage of queries which are answered without flooding (precision).